-The limit on interim recertifications will be applied as follows:
+The limit on interim reexaminations will be applied as follows:

-One voluntary interim recertification between annual recertifications for families with an annual recertification frequency.
+One voluntary interim reexamination between annual reexaminations for families with an annual reexamination frequency.

-Two voluntary interim recertifications between biennial recertifications for families on a biennial recertification frequency.
+Two voluntary interim reexaminations between biennial reexaminations for families on a biennial reexamination frequency.

-Three voluntary interim recertifications between triennial recertifications for families on a triennial recertification frequency.
+Three voluntary interim reexaminations between triennial reexaminations for families on a triennial reexamination frequency.